 If you have a student with ADHD, he/she may have been recommended for a Study Strategies class.

-As a parent of children with ADHD and a successful academic coach of students with ADHD, students with this condition DO NOT NEED another idea or suggestion.
+As a parent of a student with ADHD and a successful academic coach of learners with ADHD, students with this condition DO NOT NEED the lists of ideas or suggestions that these ‘study strategy’ classes offer.
 In truth, these individuals have more wonderful ideas in a moment than they know how to process.
+Often, adding those extra ideas and suggestions, it can further exacerbate the problem of executive dysfunction—being prone to frustration, incapable of staying on track, and unable to start tasks, let alone finish them.

-Students with ADHD, just like any highly talented athlete or musician, benefit from training in a process that simplifies the complex and enables them to focus on what’s important.
+Rather than saturating your ADHD learners with 5-10 study strategies, focus on the ones that are practical and show the most promise for each individual.
+Students with ADHD, just like any highly talented athlete or musician, benefit from training in a process that simplifies complex tasks and enables them to focus on what’s important.
 Students need practice in that process, encouragement to follow through, accountability when they don’t, and awareness of how they’re performing overall.

 “What should I ask if my student is recommended for a Study Strategies class?”

-Studies Strategies classes are a great time for the training to occur but for the class to be effective and not just a ‘study hall’ here are some question to ask:
+Studies Strategies classes are a great time for a student with ADHD to practice their executive functioning skills, but for the class to be effective and not just a ‘study hall’ here are some questions to ask:

 - What curriculum do you use?